travis-ci/docs-travis-ci-com/user/travis-pro.md

 because it will try the first one every time, successfully authenticate, but fail to authorize access, failing the entire git clone operation.

+Submodles should be specified using the SSH URL; e.g.,

+    git@github.com:<username>/<repo>.git

+Using the HTTPS URL may fail due to the reason described above.

 ### Can I use pull request testing on Travis Pro?

 Yes, you can.
 It's enabled by default for all repositories set up on Travis CI.
 See